solidc0re/solidcore-scripts/README.md

 Your GRUB username is 'root' - you will need this if you want to change your GRUB entries.
 The password is what you set it as during the firstboot script.

 Most cybersecurity threats come from online sources.
-It is therefore strongly recommended that you install a more secure browser from Flathub, such as Brave (Chrome-based, boo!) or Librewolf (pre-hardened Firefox).
+It is therefore strongly recommended that you install a more secure browser from Flathub, such as [Brave](https://brave.com/) (Chrome-based, boo!) or [Librewolf](https://librewolf.net/) (pre-hardened Firefox).

 ```
-flatpak install librewolf
+flatpak install io.gitlab.librewolf-community
 ```

 If you are a [Mullvad](https://mullvad.net/) user then [Mullvad browser](https://flathub.org/apps/net.mullvad.MullvadBrowser) is by far the best browser option available, unless you want to use [Tor](https://flathub.org/apps/com.github.micahflee.torbrowser-launcher).